Current Optics and Photonics

-Current Optics and Photonics is a peer-reviewed and open access scientific journal published bimonthly by the Optical Society of Korea and Optica.
-Established in 1997, it covers fundamental and applied research in optics and photonics.
-Its current editor-in-chief is Min-Kyo Seo (KAIST).
+Current Optics and Photonics is a peer-reviewed and open access scientific journal published bimonthly by the Optical Society of Korea.
+Current Optics and Photonics started in February 2017, maintaining the tradition of the Journal of the Optical Society of Korea (JOSK) that had been published as one of the official journals of the OSK since 1997.

+It covers fundamental and applied research in optics and photonics, and current editor-in-chief is Min-Kyo Seo (KAIST).

+It is also available via Optics Publishing in partnership with Optica.